-This Transition Report contains forward-looking statements within the meaning of the federal securities laws, which statements involve substantial risks and uncertainties.
+This Annual Report contains forward-looking statements within the meaning of the federal securities laws, which statements involve substantial risks and uncertainties.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
-In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "predicts," "predicts," "potential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
-Forward-looking statements contained in this Transition Report include, but are not limited to, statements about:
+In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
+Forwardlooking statements contained in this Annual Report include, but are not limited to, statements about:

-- our expectations regarding our revenue, expenses and other results of operations; - our plans to acquire, invest in, develop or sell our investments in energy projects or joint ventures; - our ability to attract and retain customers; - the growth rates of the markets in which we compete; - · our liquidity and working capital requirements; - our ability to raise sufficient capital to realize development opportunities and thereby generate revenue; - our anticipated strategies for growth; - our ability to anticipate market needs and develop new and enhanced solutions to meet those needs; - · anticipated trends and challenges in our business and in the markets in which we operate; - our expectations regarding demand for solar power by energy users or investor in projects; - our expectations regarding changes in the cost of developing and constructing solar projects; - our ability to compete in our industry and innovation by our competitors; and, - our ability to adequately protect our intellectual property; and - our plans to pursue strategic acquisitions.
+- our expectations regarding our revenue, expenses and other results of operations; - our plans to acquire, invest in, develop or sell our investments in energy projects or joint ventures; - our ability to attract and retain customers; - the growth rates of the markets in which we compete; - our liquidity and working capital requirements; - our ability to raise sufficient capital to realize development opportunities and thereby generate revenue; - our anticipated strategies for growth; - our ability to anticipate market needs and develop new and enhanced solutions to meet those needs; - anticipated trends and challenges in our business and in the markets in which we operate; - our expectations regarding demand for solar power by energy users or investor in projects; - our expectations regarding changes in the cost of developing and constructing solar projects; - our ability to compete in our industry and innovation by our competitors; - the extent to which the COVID-19 pandemic affects our business, financial condition and results of operations; - our ability to assume management control of Innovative Solar Ventures I, LLC ("the ISS Joint Venture") and our expectations regarding our settlement of the ISS Joint Venture dispute; - our expectations regarding our ongoing legal proceedings; - our ability to adequately protect our intellectual property; and - our plans to pursue strategic acquisitions.

-We caution you that the foregoing list may not contain all the forward-looking statements made in this Transition Report.
+We caution you that the foregoing list may not contain all the forward-looking statements made in this Annual Report.

 You should not rely upon forward-looking statements as predictions of future events.
-We have based the forward-looking statements contained in this Transition Report primarily on our current expectations and projections about future events and trends that we believe may affect our business, financial condition, operating results and prospects.
+We have based the forward-looking statements contained in this Annual Report primarily on our current expectations and projections about future events and trends that we believe may affect our business, financial condition, operating results and prospects.
 The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described in the "Item 3.
 Key Information - D. Risk Factors."
 Moreover, we operate in a very competitive and rapidly changing environment.
-New risks and uncertainties emerge from time to time, and it is not possible for us to predict all risks and uncertainties that could have an impact on the forward-looking statements contained in this Transition Report.
+New risks and uncertainties emerge from time to time, and it is not possible for us to predict all risks and uncertainties that could have an impact on the forward-looking statements contained in this Annual Report.
 We cannot assure you that the results, events and circumstances reflected in the forward-looking statements will be achieved or occur, and actual results, events or circumstances could differ materially from those described in the forward-looking statements.